Joc Pederson Preview, Player Props: Giants vs. Guardians

 Guardians Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Guardians pitching staff ranks 25th in the league.
+- The Guardians pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Guardians have the ninth-ranked team ERA across all league pitching staffs (3.98).
+- The Guardians' 3.98 team ERA ranks ninth among all MLB pitching staffs.

-- Guardians pitchers combine to allow 158 home runs (1.1 per game), the eighth-fewest in baseball.
+- The Guardians allow the seventh-fewest home runs in baseball (159 total, 1.1 per game).

-- In his last time out on Wednesday against the Minnesota Twins, the righty threw five innings, allowing one earned run while surrendering one hit.
+- The right-hander's last appearance came on Friday against the Los Angeles Angels, when he tossed six scoreless innings while giving up three hits.

-- The 24-year-old has a 3.34 ERA and 9.3 strikeouts per nine innings in 14 games this season, while giving up a batting average of .221 to opposing hitters.
+- In 15 games this season, the 28-year-old has put up a 5.70 ERA and 5.2 strikeouts per nine innings, while allowing a batting average of .278 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.